Jitender712/smart-hostel-room-allotment-system/README.md

         Make sure backend server is running before using frontend.
         Database schema is in shras-database folder.
         Use Postman or Swagger UI to test API endpoints.

+**Configure the Database:**

+          Install Mysql on system
+          use this command to login  "mysql -u root" AND then see the shras.sql for creating databases